nukleros/operator-builder/CONTRIBUTING.md

 ## Testing

-In order to test the effect of changes made to Operator Builder, use the `make test`.
+In order to test the effect of changes made to Operator Builder, use `make func-test` or `make debug`.

 At a minimum, ensure your changes work for:
-- application.sh: This tests a basic standalone workload use case.
+- application: This tests a basic standalone workload use case.
-- platform.sh: This tests a basic workload colleciton use case.
+- platform: This tests a basic workload colleciton use case.

-See the [testing docs](docs/testing.md) for insturctions on how to run tests.
+See the [testing docs](docs/testing.md) for insturctions on how to run these tests.